-Name: Catherine Wellesley Organization / Group/ Business represented: Address: Postal Code: Daytime Phone No: Home Phone: Email: Date of Meeting: June 17, 2019 Is this an item on the Agenda?
-I Yes No Agenda Item No:3.2 Protection of Trees I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what acti (if applicable): I would like to speak in support of the 'Protection of Trees encourage Council to accept the recommendations of thi process for a bylaw.
-Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meeting
+Name: Catherine Wellesley Organization / Group/ Business represented: Address: Postal Code: Daytime Phone No: Home Phone: Email: Date of Meeting: June 17, 2019 Is this an item on the Agenda? ■ Yes Agenda Item No:3.2 Protection of Trees ■ I request future notification of meetings ■ I wish to address Council / Committee Describe in detail the reason for the deputation and what action (if applicable): • I would like to speak in support of the 'Protection of Tree: encourage Council to accept the recommendations of thi process for a bylaw. s report and ask them to proceed with the Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meeting

-- Deputations related to items on the agenda can be accommodated up to and including the meeting day; - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.
+- Deputations related to items on the agenda can be accommodated up to and including the meeting day: - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.